RossBoylan/mccli/README.md

 If your first run is part of the total run, e.g., repetitions 0-499, and you want to run the remainder, 500-1000, it may not automatically combine results.
 Instead at the start of the run the program will ask `do you want to save these results (otherwise they will be written over)`.
 We should  probably fix that.

 On Windows things might work ok without the `--python` argument; if it is not specified the default `py` is used to invoke python. `py` will probably be able to launch python, but the one it launches may not be using the virtual environment.
 The simpler form `--python python` has a better chance of picking up the virtual environment.
 For `*nix` systems the default `py` to invoke python will not work; again using python or python3 without a path might work, and explicitly specifying it, as shown above, is safest of all.

+### A Shortcut
+Because it is often convenient to define some shortcuts to refer to the possibly cumbersome paths to the `mc` program, the `python` embedded in the proper virtual environment, and other programs like `maestro` that you may want to run, it can be convenient to write a script that takes care of all these steps, as well as activating the `python` virtual environment.

+[my](my.ps1) is a script I use for `Powershell`.
+As noted in its comments, it should be run from the program (`mccli`) directory, not the project directory, and it must be invoked with a dot: `. my.ps1`.
+Users of other environments, such as the regular `MS-Windows command prompt`, will need to roll their own.
+Scripts on `Unix` should also be invoked with `. `; otherwise some of the definitions will not last after the script finishes.

 The regular instructions appear below here.